Vladimir Grachev: Formation and academic degrees

-In 1960 Grachev graduated from the Ivanovo Industrial College, and in 1961 enrolled in the Penza Polytechnic Institute specializing in foundry.
+In 1960, Grachev graduated from the Ivanovo Industrial College, and in 1961, enrolled in the Penza Polytechnic Institute specializing in foundry.
 In 1966, he graduated with honors.

-In 1967, Grachev enrolled in the graduate school of the Moscow Institute of Electronic Machine Building (MIEM).
-In 1969 he defended his thesis, and in 1987 his doctoral dissertation.

-Since 1991, Grachev has been a corresponding member of the Russian Academy of Sciences in the department of physical chemistry and technology of inorganic materials.

-In 1996, Grachev received a second degree in law at the Penza State University.
+In 1967, he enrolled in the graduate school of the Moscow Institute of Electronic Machine Building (MIEM).
+In 1969, he defended his thesis, and in 1987, his doctoral dissertation.
+Since 1991, he has been a corresponding member of the Russian Academy of Sciences in the department of physical chemistry and technology of inorganic materials.
+In 1996, he received a second degree in law at the Penza State University.

 Beginning of professional activity

-After graduating with honours from the Ivanovo Industrial College in 1960, Grachev worked for 15 years (until 1974) at the Penza compressor plant where from shop foreman he grew to chief metallurgist of the head laboratory.
+After graduating with honors from the Ivanovo Industrial College in 1960, Grachev worked for 15 years (until 1974) at the Penza compressor plant where from shop foreman he grew to chief metallurgist of the head laboratory.

 Since 1974, Grachev is senior lecturer, associate professor, and since 1980 - Head of the "Machinery and Technology Foundry Department" of the Penza Polytechnic Institute.

 He worked as head of the department at the Bauman Moscow State Technical University and the Academy of Labour and Social Relations.